-Recently, China CFSA has issued FAQs regarding National Standards for Food Safety.
-From our years of regulatory compliance experience, we’ve translated a selection of some frequently asked questions related to the limits of contaminants and mycotoxins in food to help you better understand the current requirements in China.
+Recently, China's CFSA issued FAQs regarding National Standards for Food Safety.
+From our years of regulatory compliance experience, the food team at CIRS has translated a selection of some frequently asked questions to help you better understand the current requirements in China.
+This article covers Limits of Contaminants and Mycotoxins in Food, there are also articles on:

-Q1: Do algal products subject to provision 3.5 of the National Standards for Food Safety- Limits of Contaminants in Food (GB 2762-2022)?
+Q1: Are algal products subject to provision 3.5 of the National Standards for Food Safety – Limits of Contaminants in Food (GB 2762-2022)?

-A1: The GB 2762-2022 provides specific limits for algal products with sufficient contaminants data.
-But the conversion principle in provision 3.5 of GB 2762 is not applicable to algal products.
+A1: GB 2762-2022 provides specific limits for algal products with sufficient contaminant data.
+However, the conversion principle in provision 3.5 of GB 2762 does not apply to algal products.

 Q2: According to GB 2762-2022, do dried aquatic products include dried algae products?